 This after-school activity is open to all grade levels who wish to work on their running and earn miles towards our Shark 100 Mile Challenge.
-Students wishing to participate can come on Wednesdays @ 3:30-4:30 starting after Labor Day and ending at Thanksgiving; and then resuming in March until the end of the school year.
+Students wishing to participate can come on Fridays @ 3:30-4:30 starting after Labor Day and ending before Thanksgiving.